Gogglebox Australia: Spin-off

 On 4 November 2016, a spin-off series titled Common Sense Australia was commissioned, which similar to Gogglebox Australia is a local adaptation of a British series of the same name, and is jointly commissioned by both Foxtel and Network Ten.

-The sister channel and streaming platform of the UK version of the show, E4 and 4 on Demand, aired the first three series of the show.
+The sister channel and streaming platform of the British version of the show, E4 and 4 on Demand, aired the first three series of the show.